Willie Calhoun: San Francisco Giants

 On June 23, 2022, the Rangers traded Calhoun and cash considerations to the San Francisco Giants for outfielder Steven Duggar.
-On September 18, Calhoun was designated for assignment.
+He played for the Sacramento River Cats of the PCL.
+The Giants promoted Calhoun to the major leagues on September 12.
+After he played in four games for the Giants, Calhoun was designated for assignment on September 18.
+He cleared waivers and was sent outright to Triple–A Sacramento on September 20.
 On October 12, Calhoun elected free agency.